hero banner image

 What will I study?

-The philosophy of the programme is grounded in a student-centred approach that recognises each apprentice has different learning styles/preferences.
-It emphasises the value of each learner actively engaging with the numerous learning opportunities in both the work setting and in the classroom.
-In doing so, the programme also recognises the importance of the past and current experiences of the apprentice.
+The programme is grounded in a learner-centred approach that recognises each apprentice has different learning styles and preferences.
+It emphasises the value of each learner actively engaging with numerous learning opportunities in both the work setting and in the classroom.
 The programme teaching team aims to make the teaching relevant to the apprentice’s workplace and to allow every opportunity for the application of learning in the workplace.

 Professional Accreditations

-On successful completion of this programme, graduates of the BSc (Hons) Social Work (Degree Apprenticeship) programme meet Social Work England (SWE) Professional Standards, are eligible to join the SWE Register and can use the protected title of a ‘social worker’.
+On successful completion of this programme, graduates meet Social Work England’s Professional Standards and are eligible to join the Social Work England Register and use the protected title of ‘social worker’.

 Careers